nosyntax-io/nosyntax-foundation/README.md

 ### Usage

-Before you build and run the template, run this command to set it up first.
+Before you build and run the template, execute this command to set it up first.
 * For Linux and macOS:

   ```sh